Lasker (Edward) Manuscript Collection, 1523-1994, bulk 1988-1994

 Scope and content:

-Correspondence Files: The correspondence files consist of 5 boxes of letters, faxes, invoices, and book catalogs related to Edward Lasker's rare book and manuscript purchases that made up his horse library.
+The correspondence files consist of letters, faxes, invoices, and book catalogs related to Edward Lasker's rare book and manuscript purchases that made up his horse library.
 Notable corespondents include: Blood-Horse Inc., DeWitt Clinton, Fasig-Tipton Co., J. A. Allen & Co., and James Cummins Bookseller.
-There is also a folder containing material regarding British jockey Fred Archer, who shot himself in 1886, including photographs.
-Several folders contain photographs of books or copies of title pages, etc.
+There is also a folder containing material regarding British jockey Fred Archer, including photographs.
+Several folders contain photographs of books, copies of title pages, or other resource material.

-Scrapbooks: The two scrapbooks contain newspaper clippings about Edward Lasker's racehorses and their races, most of which are from the Daily racing form.
+Scrapbooks contain newspaper clippings about Edward Lasker's racehorses and their races, most of which are from the Daily racing form.
 There are also some clippings about the horse By Zeus, which was owned by Jane Greer.
+Photograph albums include snapshots of of horses and horseracing culture.

-Manuscript Volumes: The 19 manuscripts, all formerly owned by Edward Lasker, span five centuries of horse and horse racing history, mostly in Great Britain and the United States, although there are two Italian manuscripts, one in German, and one in Arabic.
+The manuscripts, all formerly owned by Edward Lasker, span five centuries of horse and horse racing history, mostly in Great Britain and the United States.
+There are also two Italian manuscripts, one in German, and one in Arabic.
 The volumes include stud books; treatises on horse care and treatment; manuscripts with illustrations of bits and bridles; manuscripts on horse training, breeding and racing; horse pedigrees; horse registers; and two volumes dealing with horse races at "The Derby," and "The St. Leger."
 Many of the volumes have illustrations, and two are illuminated.
-One manuscript (HM 68502) is a subscription agreement for the Prince's Stakes races at Newmarket which is signed by George IV when he was Prince of Wales; it is also signed by several other notable British nobility.
-This finding aid contains a detailed list of the manuscripts.
+HM 68502 is a subscription agreement for the Prince's Stakes races at Newmarket, signed by George IV when he was Prince of Wales and several other British nobility.

 Biographical / historical: